mariadriada/characters-app/README.md

 ## Tecnologies used

-this project is based in React with redux, using redux-saga middleware
+This project is based in React with redux, using redux-saga middleware

 ## Prerrequisites
-To start this proyect in local, you need have instaled Node.js and npm
+To start this proyect in local, you need have instaled npm

 ## Check the url